top of page

 • Email an attached Word Doc to me at Alicia@AliciaDean.com

-• Prizes: This FABULOUS Trophy for each place AND: 1st Place: $20 Amazon Gift Card, 2nd Place: $15 Amazon Gift Card, 3rd Place: $10 Amazon Gift card
+• Prizes: Trophy and certificate for each place.
+1st Place: $20 Amazon Gift Card, 2nd Place: $15 Amazon Gift Card, 3rd Place: $10 Amazon Gift card

 461780175_10231598789986223_2148476541751017889_n.jpg